kamilmielnik/webpack-wizard/README.md

 ## Config
 `webpack.wizard.config.js` should be a JavaScript module that exports either:
-- a Webpack Wizard config `Object`
+- a Webpack Wizard config object
 - or a function that returns either
-    - a Webpack Wizard config `Object`
+    - a Webpack Wizard config object
-    - or a webpack config `Object`
+    - or a webpack config

-If you'll go with function, then it will be invoked with 2 arguments:
+If you'll go with the function, it will be invoked with 2 arguments:
 1. `webpackWizard` - function that accepts a Webpack Wizard config object and returns a webpack config object
 2. `utils` - see [src/utils.js](https://github.com/kamilmielnik/webpack-wizard/blob/master/src/utils.js) to see what utils are available (`resolveCwdPath` will be most useful)